jteske54/deltainstall/README.md

 1. You need to first boot up into Recovery Mode.
 Do this by shutting off your computer, then pressing the power button and immediately pressing and holding the [Command] and [R] keys until the Apple logo shows on the screen.
 2. Once you are booted up into recovery mode, click on utilities, then Terminal
-3. Copy and paste the following line into terminal
+3. Type the following line into terminal and hit enter:

 	>csrutil disable